afunnydev/tinysociety/content/articles/2018-07-01-off-grid-living-in-a-tiny-house.md

 ---
 title: Off Grid Living in a Tiny House
-description: >-
-  Living off grid is an attractive idea to many Tiny House dwellers.
+description: "Living off grid is an attractive idea to many Tiny House dwellers.
   It represents yet another layer of freedom.
 Living Tiny grants freedom from heavy 30-year-plus mortgages.
-Living Tiny off the grid grants additional freedom of location.
+Living Tiny off the grid grants additional freedom of location. "
 slug: off-grid-living-in-a-tiny-house
 author: michelleg
 image: /img/off-grid-tiny-house-living-banner.jpg
 overlay: true
-date: '2018-06-19'
+date: 2018-06-19
+lastmod: 2023-11-02
 notloaded:
   need: true
 listing:
   title: Off Grid Living in a Tiny House
-  description: >-
-    To some people, “off the grid” also means off the radar in terms of urban zoning issues.
+  description: To some people, “off the grid” also means off the radar in terms of
+    urban zoning issues.
 And living off grid is a self-reliable lifestyle.
 It enables us to potentially provide for all of our basic needs from the land we live on.
 That’s an empowering place to be.
   image: /img/off-grid-tiny-house-living-square.jpg
-likes: '97'
 categories:
   - Sustainable building and living
   - Energy efficiency